Larrimah

 Larrimah is well known along the Stuart Highway for its quirky, characterful stopover atmosphere, anchored by the famous Larrimah Hotel — ranked among Australia's top outback pubs — along with the Larrimah Teahouse and its noted barramundi pies.
 Travellers driving between Darwin and Alice Springs often break their journey here to enjoy the classic outback hospitality and explore the town's collection of local curiosities, including a Big Stubby roadside attraction.
 The surrounding savanna landscape is on the traditional Country of the Mangarrayi and other First Nations peoples, and the remoteness of Larrimah gives it an otherworldly, time-stood-still quality that attracts curious visitors year-round.

-Larrimah falls under postcode 852 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Katherine electorate.
+Larrimah falls under postcode 852 and is governed by the Victoria Daly Council (Local Government Area).
+For federal elections, residents vote in the electorate of Lingiari, while state elections fall under the Katherine electorate.

 📍 Location